-The Meat Protein Group is comprised of fresh pork, fresh poultry, prepared meats, and agricultural operations.
-The Group produces value added prepared meats, ready-to-cook and ready-to-serve meals, and value-added fresh pork and poultry products that are sold to retail, foodservice and industrial channels.
-Overall, the portfolio of brands, value-added product lines, selling channels and ability to access key markets provides the Company with a diversified revenue stream in its Meat Protein Group.
+The Company's Prepared Foods operations are comprised of prepared meats, poultry and plant protein, which represent approximately 50%, 20% and 5% of the Company's total annual sales respectively.
+Within Prepared Foods, the Company produces value added prepared meats, ready-to-cook and ready-to-serve meals, value added fresh poultry products, and plant protein products that are sold in retail, foodservice and industrial channels.
+The Company's portfolio of brands, value-added product lines, selling channels and ability to access key markets provide it with diversified revenue streams.

-Key aspects of the Meat Protein Group's business are summarized below.
+Key aspects of the Company's Prepared Foods operations are summarized below.

-Principal Products and Brands: The value-added products in the Company's Meat Protein Group include: bacon, hams, wieners, meat snacks, a wide variety of delicatessen products, processed chicken products (such as fully cooked chicken breasts and wings), specialty sausages, a complete line of cooked meats, sliced meats, cooked sausage products, lunch kits, and canned meats.
-The Company also produces fresh primal and value-added pork cuts, as well as fresh, value-added whole chicken products.
-Additionally, the Company has a growing selection of pork and chicken produced from animals raised without the use of antibiotics ("RWA" in Canada, commonly referred to as Antibiotic-Free or "ABF" in the U.S.).
+Principal Products: The value-added products in the Company's Prepared Foods unit include: fresh and frozen poultry, bacon, hams, wieners, meat snacks, a wide variety of delicatessen products, processed chicken products (such as fully cooked chicken breasts and wings), specialty sausages, a complete line of cooked meats, sliced meats, cooked sausage products, lunch kits, canned meats, as well as a range of plant-based products including tempeh and plant-based chicken, sausages, wieners, bacon, grounds, burgers, deli meat, cheeses and frozen appetizers.
+A wide selection of prepared meats and chicken are produced from animals raised without the use of antibiotics ("RWA" in Canada, commonly referred to as Antibiotic-Free or "ABF" in the U.S.), which has been an important and growing part of the Company's product offerings.

-The Meat Protein Group has a number of leading national brands, which include: Maple Leaf®, Maple Leaf Prime®, Schneiders®, Mina®, Greenfield Natural Meat Co.®, Fantino & Mondello®, Grab'N SnackTM, and Lunch MateTM.
-The Group's leading regional brands include: Swift Premium®, Hygrade®, Mitchell's GourmetTM, Larsen® and Shopsy's®.
-The Company also supplies a number of private label brands.
+Brands: Prepared Foods has a number of leading national brands, which include: Maple Leaf®, Maple Leaf Prime®, Schneiders®, Mina®, Greenfield Natural Meat Co.®, Fantino & Mondello®, Grab'N SnackTM, Lunch MateTM, LightLife®, Field RoastTM and ChaoTM.
+The unit's leading regional brands include: Swift Premium®, Hygrade®, Mitchell's GourmetTM, Larsen® and Shopsy's®.
+The Company also supplies customers with a number of private label brands.

-Principal Customers: The Meat Protein Group sells products into a variety of channels including: retail (including major grocery chains, independent grocery outlets, large discount stores and retail and wholesale buying groups); foodservice restaurants and distributors; institutional buyers; other food processors; and increasingly via eCommerce platforms.
+Principal Customers: The Company sells Prepared Foods products into a variety of channels including: retail (including major grocery chains, independent grocery outlets, large discount stores eCommerce platforms, and retail and wholesale buying groups); foodservice restaurants and distributors; institutional buyers; other food processors.